 2017/18 benchmarking project

 Data collection has closed for the 2017/18 iteration of the project.
-An event, free to Network members, will be held on 4th October 2017.
+The toolkit for the Emergency Care project is now available with further outputs available in December via the members' area.
+An event, free to Network members, was held on 4th October 2017.
+You can read more about the Benchmarking & Good Practice in Urgent and Emergency Care Services here.

-For queries about this project please contact Leigh Jenkins.
+For queries about this project, please contact Aidan Rawlinson.